Team-Nando/Tutorial-DERHostingCapacity-0-dss_python/README.md

 ### Pre-Requisites for Part 0

-- OpenDSS, Python (Anaconda), and Jupyter Notebook (comes with Anaconda).
-GitHub Desktop is optional.
-For download links and more info: https://sites.google.com/view/luisfochoa/research-tools. *Remember to always install using full admin rights*.
+- Install [OpenDSS](https://sourceforge.net/projects/electricdss/) and [Anaconda](https://www.anaconda.com/download).
+Python and Jupyter Notebook come with Anaconda.
+[GitHub Desktop](https://desktop.github.com/) is encouraged to better manage your repositories but is optional.
+More info about these software packages: https://sites.google.com/view/luisfochoa/research-tools. *Remember to always install using full admin rights*.

 - dss_python module.
 Run "python -m pip install dss_python" in the Anaconda Prompt.